jrmoore117/Dixie-Flatline-Command-Line-API-Interface/README.md

 ## Getting Started / Prerequisites

-To use the Dixie Flatline CLI, you will need to install the following Node Modules:
+To use the Dixie Flatline CLI, you will need to install the following NPM packages:
 * Request
 * Node-Spotify-API
 * Inquirer